 The Career Development Office is committed to providing services and resources to help our students and alumni achieve their career goals.
 We believe that early career assessment and skills training are essential to a successful job search and career satisfaction.
-Whether you are looking for a part-time clerkship while still in school, that first post graduate position, a lateral move or a complete career change, we are here to support your efforts.
+Whether you are looking for a part-time clerkship while still in school, that first post graduate position, a lateral move, or a complete career change, we are here to support your efforts.

-Services offered by Career Development
+Services offered by the Career Development Office

 The programs and orientations developed by the Career Development Office help John Marshall students meet the challenge of the legal job search process.
 The programs below are offered to help our students capture the interest of prospective employers.
 We offer the following services:

 Our department provides individual counseling for students and alumni to discuss all aspects of their career search, including private law firms, public interest opportunities, government agencies, judicial clerkships, and alternative careers.
 Each student is assigned a counselor and is encouraged to meet with their counselors throughout their tenure at John Marshall.
 Students are asked to make an appointment by contacting their respective career counselor at extension 113.

 The Career Development Office has a library filled with useful job search information on various types of employment.
 If you would like to check out a particular book, please be sure to notify a staff member.

 Throughout the year, our department conducts employer outreach.
 We visit with employers, attend networking events, and speak to attorneys about our students.

 Directors meet with each third-year student prior to graduation in order to assess their job search status and strategy.
 Recent graduates will continue to receive assistance with their job search in an effort to promptly secure employment.